dotnet/AspNetCore.Docs/aspnetcore/web-api/action-return-types.md

 [!code-csharp[](../web-api/action-return-types/samples/WebApiSample.Api.21/Controllers/ProductsController.cs?name=snippet_CreateAsync&highlight=8,13)]

-If model validation fails, the [BadRequest](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.badrequest#Microsoft_AspNetCore_Mvc_ControllerBase_BadRequest_Microsoft_AspNetCore_Mvc_ModelBinding_ModelStateDictionary_) method is invoked to return a 400 status code.
+* If model validation fails, [BadRequest](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.badrequest#Microsoft_AspNetCore_Mvc_ControllerBase_BadRequest_Microsoft_AspNetCore_Mvc_ModelBinding_ModelStateDictionary_) is returned by the ASP.NET Core runtime.
 The [ModelState](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.modelstate) property containing the specific validation errors is passed to it.
+* If the product description contains "XYZ Widget", `BadRequest` is returned by the controller method.
-If model validation succeeds, the product is created in the database.
-A 201 status code is returned.
+* If model validation succeeds, the product is created and a 201 status code is returned.

 > [!TIP]
 > As of ASP.NET Core 2.1, action parameter binding source inference is enabled when a controller class is decorated with the `[ApiController]` attribute.
 Complex type parameters are automatically bound using the request body.
 Consequently, the preceding action's `product` parameter isn't explicitly annotated with the [[FromBody]](/dotnet/api/microsoft.aspnetcore.mvc.frombodyattribute) attribute.